Troubleshooting

 - Verify the relay handler is registered: Check your Express/Fastify/Next.js route handles POST to

-/_debugbundle/browser. - Check CORS: The relay should be same-origin, so CORS shouldn't apply.
+/debugbundle/browser(or your configured relay path). - Check CORS: The relay should be same-origin, so CORS shouldn't apply.
 If using a different origin, configure CORS.

 - Check the relay spool: Run

-debugbundle doctor --check-relayto check for stuck spool files.
+debugbundle doctor --check-relayto check for stuck spool files. - Check relay storage in containers: If you rely on durable relay writes, mount

 Self-Hosted Issues